wso2-attic/ballerina-integrator/README.md

 ```
 NOTE: You need to have the Ballerina installed in you local machine to run the Ballerina service.

 You can test the functionality of the OrderMgt RESTFul service by sending HTTP request for each order management operation.
-For example, we have used the curl commands to test each operation of OrderMgtService as follows.
+For example, we have used the curl commands to test each operation of order_mgt_service as follows.

 **Create Order**
 ```